 What is the point of a pizza stone?

 Traditionally, thin crust pizzas are cooked right on the hot concrete or brick surface of a pizza oven.
 The quick transfer of heat from the surface to the dough is what gives the crust that amazing crisp lightness.
 There are a few ways to achieve this at home, one of them being a pizza stone.
 Pizza stones are a piece of ceramic that's preheated to replicate the surface of a pizza oven.
 Build your pizza, then place your pizza onto the hot pizza stone using a pizza peel.

 What to use instead of a pizza peel

 If you don’t have a pizza peel, build your pizza on a sheet of baking paper and transfer pizza and paper together onto the preheated pizza stone.
 You can use a rimless baking tray to help with this.
 Halfway through the cooking time, open the oven and quickly remove the baking paper.

 TIP: Check the maximum recommended temperatures for the baking paper so you don’t incinerate the paper and pizza together.

 What to use instead of a pizza stone

 If you don’t have a pizza stone, you can use a rimless baking tray or upturned baking tray.
 Preheat it as you would preheat a pizza stone, before placing the pizza onto it using a pizza peel or baking paper.

 The easiest technique is using a pizza pan.
-Place the rolled dough directly into the cold pan, top it and then place in the preheated oven.
-You may not get quite the same crispy crust, but you’ll still end up with a tasty pizza.
+Place the rolled dough directly into the cold pan, add toppings, and then place in the preheated oven.
+You won't get quite the same crispy crust, but you’ll still end up with a tasty pizza.
 Perforated pizza pans let heat in faster and give a better finished slice.